samnay2002/someCP/README.md

         Determine if it is possible to rearrange the array A in such a way that Ai is not the geometric mean of Ai−1 and Ai+1, for all i such that 2≤i≤N−1.

 10 --> roman to integer by maping

+11 --> 4 sum for a given target from user
+        and the each vectors of 4 numbers should be sorted